microsoft/mdatp-devicecontrol/windows/Removable Storage Access Control Samples/Block Read and Write access to specific file _Policy.md

 ## Intune UX

 Intune UX is not supported for this policy because:
-- Show notification (1) is an unsupported notification.
+- Windows File groups not supported.
 - Parameters are not supported
-- Windows File groups not supported.
-- Send event (2) is an unsupported notification.

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.